Wake BRT: Western Boulevard Corridor Study

 - Identify engineering hot spots and coordinate with other planned improvements

-The City of Raleigh will present information on the Wake Transit Plan and discuss how Western Blvd. will connect downtown Raleigh, NC State University, and downtown Cary at a public meeting Sept.
-5. Residents will have an opportunity to learn about the study, ask questions of planning and transit staff, and provide feedback on the proposed corridor options.
+The goal of the meeting will be to present information on the Wake Transit Plan and discuss how Western Boulevard will connect downtown Raleigh, N.C.
+State University, and downtown Cary.

 Can’t attend?
 You can still participate in the survey at https://publicinput.com/BRTProjects.

-Over the course of the Wake BRT: Western Boulevard Planning Study, the following key areas of analysis will be completed:
+Over the course of the Wake BRT: Western Boulevard Corridor Study, the following key areas of analysis will be completed:

 Existing Conditions: Existing conditions along the corridor will be evaluated to identify environmental features and study alignment alternatives for BRT.

-Multimodal and Safety Analysis: A multimodal and safety analysis will be performed that looks at existing and future transit conditions, along with conditions for bicycle and pedestrians and recommendations to improve safety.
+Multimodal and Safety Analysis: A multimodal and safety analysis will be performed that looks at existing and future transit conditions, along with conditions for bicycles and pedestrians and recommendations to improve safety.

 Engineering Hot Spots Analysis: A hot spot analysis will be conducted to identify locations with safety and traffic concerns.